redecheck/redecheck/README.md

 ## Building and Execution Environment

 All of the previous instructions for building, installing, and using ReDeCheck have been tested on Mac OS X 10.11 "El Capitan" and Ubuntu Linux 15.04 "Vivid Vervet".
-All development and testing on the Mac OS X workstations was done with Java Standard Edition 1.7, while the same was done with Java Standard Edition 1.8 on the Ubuntu workstation.
-While ReDeCheck is very likely to work on other Unix-based development environments, we cannot guarantee correct results for systems different the ones mentioned previously.
+All of the development and testing on the Mac OS X workstations was done with Java Standard Edition 1.7, while the same work was done with Java Standard Edition 1.8 on the Ubuntu workstation.
+While ReDeCheck is very likely to work on other Unix-based development environments, we cannot guarantee correct results for systems different than the ones mentioned previously.
 Currently, we do not provide full support for the building, installation, and use of ReDeCheck on Windows; forks and pull requests that provide this functionality are welcomed.

 ## Problems or Praise?